DevExpress/devextreme-documentation/concepts/Getting Started/Widget Basics - AngularJS/01 Create and Configure a Widget.md

         series: { argumentField: 'fruit', valueField: 'total' }
      }"></div>

 You can initialize UI component options with the value of a <a href="http://docs.angularjs.org/guide/scope" target="_blank">scope</a> property.
 For example, the following code declares the `fruitsData` property within the scope of a controller.
-The **dataSource** option of a dxChart is initialized with the value of this property.
+The **dataSource** property of a dxChart is initialized with the value of this property.

     <!--JavaScript-->function Controller ($scope) {
         $scope.fruitsData = [